Njogu-Brian/school-management-system2/SYSTEM_DOCUMENTATION.md

 The School Management System is a comprehensive Laravel-based application designed to manage all aspects of school operations including student admissions, academics, finance, transport, library, hostel management, and more.
 This document consolidates all implementation details, features, and technical documentation.

 **Current Status:**
+- ✅ All core modules implemented and functional
-- ✅ Core fees management module complete (Phases 1-5)
+- ✅ Fees management module complete (Phases 1-5)
 - ✅ Frontend views implemented with Bootstrap 5
 - ✅ Backend services fully functional
 - ✅ Testing infrastructure in place
+- ✅ Database migrations complete
 - 🔄 Ongoing enhancements and refinements

 ---